 - Select the identities you wish to apply this policy to and click Next.

-This can be any combination of identities available in your dashboard.
-Categories (such as AD Computers or Roaming Computers) can be clicked through to more selectively choose identities.
+This can be any combination of identities available to you.
+Identity categories, such as AD Computers or Roaming Computers, can be clicked through to choose identities more selectively.

 - Select the policy components you'd like to enable.

 Selecting an option here makes that component available for configuration in the Policy wizard's later steps.
 However, selecting an option here does not necessarily activate that feature as some features require additional configuration.